paulscherrerinstitute/pyscan/README.md

 # At each position, do 4 readings of the readables with 4Hz (0.25 seconds between readings).
 settings = scan_settings(measurement_interval=0.25, n_measurements=4)

+# Execute the scan and get the result.
 result = scan(positioner=positioner,
               writables=writables,
               readables=readables,